ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- result.

-Curina Mear.—To one gallon of water add one
+To one gallon of water add one
 anda half pounds of salt, half a pound of sugar, half
 an ounce ot saltpetre, half an ounce of potash.
 In
 this catio the pickle to be increased to any quantity